Style Guide

 Yet most wedding guests overthink it.
 They reach for the heaviest outfit they own, panic about whether they should wear yellow, and end up either too dressed-up for the relaxed register of a mehendi or so casual they look out of place in the photos.
 This guide solves that completely.

 Ten outfits.
 Each styled specifically for a wedding guest at a mehendi function.
 Each photogenic, comfortable enough for hours of sitting and dancing, and respectful of the celebration without competing with the bride.
-From traditional yellow co-ord sets to pastel midi dresses to flowing floral maxis — there is a look below that will work for any mehendi you're invited to in 2026.
+From traditional yellow co-ord sets to pastel midi dresses to flowing floral maxis.

 The Mehendi Dress Code, Decoded

-Sit-friendly silhouettes: A mehendi function involves a lot of sitting — on chairs, on floor cushions, on the edge of a stage while watching the bride get her henna done.
-Choose silhouettes that allow comfortable seating: flared co-ord pants, A-line midis, flowing maxi dresses, anarkalis.
-Avoid bodycon dresses and very fitted skirts that ride up when you sit.
+Sit-friendly silhouettes: A mehendi function involves a lot of sitting — on chairs, on floor cushions.
+Choose silhouettes that allow comfortable seating: flared co-ord pants, A-line midis, flowing maxi dresses.

 Editor's Picks for Mehendi Day